-Shark attacks are very rare, but it is important to swim between the red-and-yellow flags, where lifesavers keep a watch for sharks.
+We recommend you swim between the flags at patrolled beaches that have shark control equipment in place.
 If a shark is spotted, lifesavers will sound a siren or ring a bell, put up the red-and-white flag and tell you to leave the water immediately.

-- in murky waters, estuary mouths or canal
+- Always swim in clear water (not in murky water, busy anchorages, estuary mouths or canals

 Queensland is home to several species of dangerous tropical marine stingers, including the box jellyfish and the Irukandji.

 Marine stingers are present in tropical Queensland waters all year round but the risk is higher during the marine stinger season (November–May).

 - Always swim at patrolled beaches, between the red-and-yellow flags

 - Look for and obey safety signs

 - Don't enter the water when beaches are closed

 - Ask lifesavers for help and advice if you need it

 - Don't touch marine stingers washed up on the beach, they can still sting you